-4 Introducing the National Renewable Energy Fund
+4 Introducing the National Renewable Energy Fund (NREF)

 What we need is a pension fund for fossil fuels.
 Such a fund would collect contributions based on fossil fuel consumption and invest that money in renewable energy, slowly building the renewable energy base until fossil fuels are hardly needed anymore.
-One might call such a plan "Tax and Build", but I've chosen to call it a more positive "Not Impossible Plan".
 To understand how the seemingly impossible becomes possible, let me introduce you to the core piece of this plan: The National Renewable Energy Fund.

 The National Renewable Energy Fund (NREF) is envisioned to be a financial entity whose sole purpose is to provide very low interest, long-term loans for renewable energy projects.
 Very low interest means 0%, long-term means 20 + years.
-The NREF is able to offer these unheard-of-terms and still stay solvent because of its unusual source of lending capital - a tax on fossil carbon.
-Fossil carbon taxes collected within a country are transferred to the NREF and loaned out to renewable energy projects within that country.
-As such, the NREF provides a strong, direct financial connection and linkage between the fossil carbon emissions of a given nation and funding available for renewable energy projects within that same nation.
-What this means in practice is that the higher the fossil carbon emissions, the higher the funding for fossil carbon free energy production.
+The NREF is able to offer these unheard-of-terms and still stay solvent because of its unusual source of lending capital - a levy on fossil CO2.
+Fossil CO2 levies collected from fossil fuel providers within a country are transferred to the NREF and loaned out to renewable energy projects within that country.
+As such, the NREF provides a strong, direct financial connection and linkage between the fossil fuel use of a given nation and funding available for renewable energy projects within that same nation.
+What this means in practice is that the higher the fossil CO2 emissions, the higher the funding for fossil carbon free energy production.